Analysis | Power Up: McCarthy navigates GOP identity crisis by gambling on 'a very big tent'

 - McCarthy refused to strip Rep. Marjorie Taylor Greene (R-Ga.) of her committee assignments.
 The congresswoman apologized for some of her extremist rhetoric behind closed doors even as she publicly pledged not to back down — virtually ensuring Democrats will proceed today with an unprecedented vote to remove Greene from the House education and budget committees themselves.

-- McCarthy also argued strongly on behalf of Rep. Liz Cheney (R-Wy.), the No. 3 House Republican, keeping her leadership position even as she also refused to apologize for her break with Trump.
+- McCarthy also argued strongly on behalf of Rep. Liz Cheney (R-Wyo.), the No. 3 House Republican, keeping her leadership position even as she also refused to apologize for her break with Trump.
 The ensuing 145-61 vote supporting Cheney by secret ballot was a resounding defeat for the hard-right wing of the party, our colleagues Mike DeBonis and Paul Kane report.

 “You elected me leader, let me lead,” McCarthy told Republicans in his closing remarks on Cheney’s behalf, per our colleagues.
 “The speech prompted an ovation that could be heard from more than 50 feet away outside the room.”